ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 land_detector: Hotfix to prevent ground contact detection when descending velocity is very slow with manual stick all the way down
-message: land_detector: Hotfix to prevent ground contact detection when descending velocity is very slow with manual stick all the way down
 Now the stick down check is only done in manual control and the thrust low is again mandatory to detect ground in any case.
 ### Antipattern Category